hckmd/hckmd.github.io/japan-2023/tokyo-3.md

     </div>
 </div>

-We did a day trip to Nikko on this day, which was about an hour train trip from a station nearby our AirBnB.
+We did a day trip to Nikko on this day, which was about an hour train trip from the Tokyo Skytree station.
 We had a bit of a late start and didn't get to Nikko until the early afternoon.

 Nikko was very busy but we were unsure about whether that was out of the ordinary, as it happened to be a cultural day in Japan that day.
 We walked up the main street towards Shinkyo Bridge and an area with several temples and shrines.
 We spotted an old building that looked interesting (the former Nikko City Hall) and took a detour off the main street to check it out.
-There was a nice view of the main street of Nikko from the building site and some interesting Buddhist temples and shrines.
+There was a nice view of the main street of Nikko from the building site and some interesting Buddhist temples and shrines around it.

 After our detour, we saw the Shenkyo Bridge, which was so picturesuque that it seemed to be impossible to get a bad photo of it.
 We also saw a few different pagodas and temples, and then headed back towards the station in the early evening.